nabla/nabla-ios/README.md

 You can find an example of a complete integration of the Messaging UI SDK in our [demo app](https://github.com/nabla/nabla-ios/tree/main/Example/NablaExampleApp/NablaExampleApp).

+To make the sample app work, you'll need to:
+- Open AppDelegate.swift and put your provided API key in the NablaClient initializer.
+- Open FakeAuthenticator and fill in informations for you access token & refresh token.

 ## Need more help?

 If you need any help for setting up the SDK or using the Nabla platform, please contact us on [our website](https://www.nabla.dev/).
 We are available to answer any question.